KatherineCol/Data-Cleaning-SQL/README.md

 # Data-Cleaning-SQL-

-   In this project with the use of  SQL Server Management Studio advanced queries were utilized to clean   and manipulate raw database.
+   Use of  SQL Server Management Studio advanced queries were utilized to clean and manipulate raw database.

 #### 1. Standardize Date Format
   Utilised to improve visualisation on dates information.